XCSoar/XCSoar/XCSoarV4-README.txt

     center of screen if in pan mode.
 - Force redraw of map if not redrawn for 5 seconds (due to gps not connected)
 - Fixed display of airfield details in new dialog
-- Fix display orientation for square displays e.g. hp 6515 (untested)
+- BUG 1368752: Fix display orientation for square displays e.g. hp 6515 (untested)
 - FLARM status, FLARM aircraft display on map
 - Added FLARM TRAFFIC and FLARM NOTRAFFIC glide computer events
-- Sound restored at exit
+- BUG 1305089: Sound restored at exit
 - Added basic FLARM status support in parser and Status dialog
 - Fixed bug in arrival altitude calculation with respect to bugs
 - Fixed bug in local time display